CloudCannon/documentation/_authentication/user-accounts.md

 1. Enter the email address of the person you are adding
 2. Click **Add User**

-The user will receive an email with instructions to set a password.
+The user receives an email with instructions to set a password.
 You can remove them at any time.

 ![Adding a user account](/img/authentication/accounts-added.png){: .screenshot srcset="/img/authentication/accounts-added.png 800w, /img/authentication/accounts-added@2x.png 1600w"}